Skip to main content

 7 mentions Positive Neutral Negative

-• “It's worth noting there's some minor input issues and if you're a completionist expect to spend some extra time grinding out RNG events for the last few achievements.”
+• “If you're a completionist, expect to spend extra time grinding RNG events for the last few achievements.”

-• “This is simply too grindy for a game that doesn't actually provide you with much of a challenge or interesting variety.”
+• “This game is simply too grindy without providing much challenge or interesting variety.”

 • replayability

-• “Lovish really shines in its game structure: dozens of small and compact one-screen levels, with huge replayability thanks to the amount of secrets and additional challenges these offer, combined with more than 150 random events that trigger each time you beat a level, reinforcing even more said replayability.”
+• “The game shines in its structure: dozens of small, compact one-screen levels with huge replayability thanks to the amount of secrets and additional challenges, combined with more than 150 random events that trigger each time you beat a level, reinforcing replayability.”

 • “With its replayable, under a minute long levels always followed by a single random event, the flow of this game is very different from a traditional grand adventure about exploring huge maps and unlocking permanent upgrades (both Castle in the Darkness and Astalon fit squarely into the Metroidvania genre).”